-“Versatility, wide scope of application, metrology, technological and business mapping, visibility into application services, openness, BI and dashboards for all… it was a tall order.
+“Versatility, wide scope of application, metrology, technological and business mapping, visibility into application services, openness, reports and dashboards for all… it was a tall order.
 Centreon outstandingly delivered, on all fronts.”

 Deployment: swift implementation, low RUN phase costs

-Centreon EMS was quick to deploy thanks to its ready-to-use approach and rich plug-in library, significantly reducing RUN-related costs.
+Centreon was quick to deploy thanks to its ready-to-use approach and rich connector library (Plugin Packs), significantly reducing RUN-related costs.
 “The monitoring team only counts six people, also responsible for task and backup automation.
 Yet, thanks to Centreon’s packaged approach, we were able to reduce both the time and cost of deployment, without adding to the team.
 It helped too that Centreon provided real support,” adds M. Gerard.
 “Being able to use NAT (Network Address Translation) to interconnect and combine networks using the same addressing plans made a huge difference.
-This is a strong asset of Centreon EMS which considerably accelerated the transition phases.”
+This is a strong asset of Centreon which considerably accelerated the transition phases.”

-“With Centreon EMS, no need to reinvent the wheel and no need for in-house development either!
+“With Centreon, no need to reinvent the wheel and no need for in-house development either!
 The packaged approach allowed us to standardize monitoring so we could focus on deployment and easily manage upgrades.”

 Among the first steps in implementing the solution were the modelling of business services and building the dashboards that made the most sense, from a shared services perspective.
 M. Gerard explains: “We defined a core model and standardized it as much as we could.
 Each request had to fit within this model or, if necessary, serve to evolve it.
 The solution monitors common applications, networks, and hardware (IT support, system specific or service-related).
 It is used by the monitoring team, the 60 employees of the infrastructure and production team, as well as by project managers needing visibility on a given product, and finally, by the leadership team for some business insights, through the dashboards.”

-Organizational mapping and BI: decisions based on facts rather than intuition
+Organizational mapping and reports: decisions based on facts rather than intuition

-Centreon MAP and Centreon BAM modules are used for technical and business mapping, while Centreon MBI provides application availability indicators.
+Centreon custom views and dashboards and service mapping are used for technical and business mapping, while Centreon analytics and reports provide application availability indicators.
 Business applications are mapped by relying on abstractions and impact coefficients events, allowing for a service-oriented monitoring approach.
 Business mapping provides a representation of the state of health of the IT system from the user’s point of view, while technical mapping presents a view of the various components individually.
 The two representations complement each other, and both are indispensable.

-Leadership and general management teams also benefit from Centreon EMS’s powerful, on demand reporting capabilities.
+Leadership and general management teams also benefit from Centreon’s powerful, on demand reporting capabilities.
 “Our management teams are now better equipped to make decisions based on facts rather than intuition,” adds M. Gerard.

-“By using the full interfacing capabilities of Centreon EMS, we gained in visibility and efficiency.
+“By using the full interfacing capabilities of Centreon, we gained in visibility and efficiency.
 They proved invaluable in diagnosing and anticipating service degradations.
 By centralizing and pooling monitoring efforts, IT teams are freed up to pursue higher impact projects.”